afkhamis/DS642-OOP/HW2/membench/readme.md

     The memory benchmark program: membench.c
     A gnuplot script: membench.gp

 To complile and build the executable, type `make`.
 To submit to the compute node, type `make run_node`.
 To create the graph, type `make membench.pdf`.
 See the Makefile for further information.
+Submit your report through the course canvas.